Human trafficking in the United States: Military

 The United States Armed Forces has been alleged to hire contractors to conduct work on its overseas military bases that are engaged in what some auditors describe as potentially "forced labor and human trafficking."
 These contractors' workers are often foreign laborers that conduct their work in poor and sometimes dangerous conditions for low pay.
 Additionally, the contractors sometimes keep their workers' passports, which restricts their freedom of movement.

+Notable cases

+Jeffrey Epstein

+Jeffrey Epstein was an American financier whose social circle included prominent politicians, celebrities and foreign dignitaries.
+Epstein was first accused of sexually abusing girls in Palm Beach in 2005, after police were alerted by a woman who claimed her 14 year old stepdaughter had been molested.
+The FBI became involved as further accusations surfaced, and by the time federal prosecutors began assembling a criminal case, the number of alleged victims had reached approximately 40.
+In 2008, the federal government entered a plea deal in which Epstein was not charged with federal crimes but pleaded guilty to two counts of violating state laws against soliciting prostitution and soliciting a minors for prostitution, a deal that later drew widespread criticism for its leniency.

+In July 2019, federal agents arrested Epstein, charging him in the Southern District of New York with one count of sex trafficking of minors and one count of conspiracy to commit sex trafficking of minors.
+While jailed and awaiting a federal sex trafficking trail, Epstein died by suicide by hanging in August 2019.

+In December 2021, a jury convicted his longtime associate Ghislaine Maxwell on multiple charges including sex trafficking, conspiracy, and transportation of a minor for illegal sexual activity.
+In June 2022, Maxwell was sentenced to 20 years in prison.
+In 2025 and 2026, the Department of Justice released a searchable database containing more than three million pages of documents related to the Epstein and Maxwell cases, though portions were heavily redacted with the stated intention of protecting survivors.

-Human trafficking among Latin Americans
+Human trafficking of Latin Americans

 According to Polaris hotline statistics, people from Latin America make up almost one-third of the population of victims of human traffic in the United States.
 Most victims are from Mexico, Honduras, El Salvador, and the Dominican Republic.
 Nearly 29 percent of victims enter the US through the Mexico-United States border by human smuggling while the majority come with work visas.